ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/README.md

 - **Final report**: an explanation of this project, the data, the methods, and the analysis (forthcoming).

-- Data pipeline ([`.Rmd`](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/data_pipeline.Rmd) and [`.md`](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/data_pipeline.md)): the code used in this project to process, manipulate, and analyze the data.
+- Data pipeline ([`.Rmd`](data_pipeline.Rmd) and [`.md`](data_pipeline.md)): the code used in this project to process, manipulate, and analyze the data.

-- [Data](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/tree/main/Data): the XML files used by this project.
+- [Data](Data/): the XML files used by this project.

-- Images: image files of the plots generated during analysis (forthcoming).
+- [Images](Images/): image files of the plots generated during analysis.

-- [Project presentation](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/project_presentation.pdf): a `.pdf` copy of the PowerPoint presentation for this project that was given in April 2024 for the LING 2020 course at the University of Pittsburgh.
+- [Project presentation](project_presentation.pdf): a `.pdf` copy of the PowerPoint presentation for this project that was given in April 2024 for the LING 2020 course at the University of Pittsburgh.

-- [Progress report](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/progress_report.md): details the progression of work on this project throughout the 2024 Data Science course.
+- [Progress report](progress_report.md): details the progression of work on this project throughout the 2024 Data Science course.

-- [Project plan](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/project_plan.md): the initial plan created for this project.
+- [Project plan](project_plan.md): the initial plan created for this project.

-- [LICENSE](https://github.com/ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/blob/main/LICENSE.md): a copy of the GNU General Public License v3.0 explaining the licensing terms of this project repository.
+- [LICENSE](LICENSE.md): a copy of the GNU General Public License v3.0 explaining the licensing terms of this project repository.